 Giving "-D" option at Hatari startup is not advised because TOS HW checks generate some exceptions at every TOS boot.
 It is better to toggle exception catching later from the debugger with the "setopt -D" command.

 Alternatively, you can give "--debug-except" option "autostart" flag (e.g. "--debug-except all,autostart").
 This will enable catching of (specified) exceptions after TOS boot, when Atari program given on Hatari command line is autostarted.

 When you save Hatari configuration, your current debugger settings are also saved to the Hatari configuration file.
 These are their defaults:

-[Debugger] nNumberBase = 10 nSymbolLines = -1 nMemdumpLines = -1 nDisasmLines = -1 nBacktraceLines = 0 nExceptionDebugMask = 515 nDisasmOptions = 15 bDisasmUAE = FALSE bSymbolsAutoLoad = TRUE bMatchAllSymbols = FALSE
+[Debugger] nNumberBase = 10 nSymbolLines = -1 nMemdumpLines = -1 nDisasmLines = -1 nBacktraceLines = 0 nExceptionDebugMask = 515 nDisasmOptions = 15 bDisasmUAE = TRUE bSymbolsAutoLoad = TRUE bMatchAllSymbols = FALSE

 Settings are following:

 Settings on how many lines are shown can be changed only from the configuration file.
-You should need to change/set them only if you've built debugger without readline support, as it can't then determine terminal size ("-1" = use terminal height).
+You should need to change/set them only if you have built debugger without readline support, as it is then unable to determine terminal size ("-1" = use terminal height).

 Note that "--debug-except" and "--disasm" options can be given either on Hatari command line or, like all other Hatari command line options, with the debugger "setopt" command.